rotundasoftware/cartero/README.md

 ### c = cartero( entryPoints, outputDir, [options] )

 `entryPoints` is a glob pattern, or an array of glob patterns.
-Any JavaScript file matching the pattern(s) will be treated as an entry points. `outputDir` is the path of the directory into which all of your processed assets will be dropped (along with some meta data).
+Any JavaScript file matching the pattern(s) will be treated as an entry point. `outputDir` is the path of the directory into which all of your processed assets will be dropped (along with some meta data).
 It should be a directory that is exposed to the public so assets can be loaded using script / link tags (e.g. the `static` directory in express applications).
 Options are as follows:

-* `assetTypes` (default: [ 'style', 'image' ]) - The keys in package.json files that enumerate assets that should be copied to the cartero output directory.
+* `assetTypes` (default: [ 'style', 'image' ]) - The keys in `package.json` files that enumerate assets that should be copied to the cartero output directory.
 * `assetTypesToConcatenate` (default: [ 'style' ]) - A subset of `assetTypes` that should be concatenated into bundles.
 Note JavaScript files are special cased and are always both included and bundled (by browserify).
 * `outputDirUrl` (default: '/') - The base url of the output directory.
 * `appRootDir` (default: undefined) - The root directory of your application.
 (You generally only need to supply this option if the directory structure of the system on which your application will be run is different than of the system on which cartero is being run.)
-* `appTransforms` (default: undefined) - An array of [transform modules](https://github.com/substack/module-deps#transforms) names / paths or functions to be applied to all packages in directories in the `appTransformDirs` array.
+* `appTransforms` (default: undefined) - An array of [transform module](#tranforms) names / paths or functions to be applied to all packages in directories in the `appTransformDirs` array.
 * `appTransformDirs` (default: undefined) - `appTransforms` are applied to any packages that are within one of the directories in this array.
 (The recursive search is stopped on `node_module` directories.)
-* `packageTransform` (default: undefined) - A function that transforms package.json files before they are used.
+* `packageTransform` (default: undefined) - A function that transforms `package.json` files before they are used.
 The function should be of the signature `function( pkgJson, pkgPath )` and return the parsed, transformed package object.
-This feature can be used to add default values to package.json files or alter the package.json of third party modules without modifying them directly.
+This feature can be used to add default values to `package.json` files or alter the `package.json` of third party modules without modifying them directly.
 * `sourceMaps` (default: false) - Enable js source maps (passed through to browserify).
 * `watch` (default: false) - Reprocess assets and bundles (and meta data) when things change.
 * `postProcessors` (default: []) - An array of post-procesor functions or module names / paths.
 Post-processors should have the same signature as [transform modules](https://github.com/substack/module-deps#transforms).
+These transforms are applied to all final bundles after all other transforms have been applied.
+Useful for minification, uglification, etc.

 A cartero object is returned, which is an event emitter.